 Despite all of her assistance, Lutesinger was arrested during the Spahn Ranch raid just one day after returning there.
 Ironically, the raid was authorized from information she gave police which helped them get the search warrants used for the invasion.
 Even more ironically, after she gave up everything she knew about the Family, she wound up as one of the most prominent of girls during the long running vigil outside of the LA Hall of Justice, alongside several people she had only a few months before named to the authorities – appearing as just another devote Manson follower.
 Like the rest of the group, she too carved an “X” onto her forehead and shaved her head.
 By this time, prosecutor Vincent Bugliosi found Lutesinger so uncooperative that he declined to even use her as a witness.

-By February of 1970, the same month Lutesinger was to give birth to their first child she eventually named Jene, Robert Beausoleil would stand trial for his involvement in the Hinman murder.
+By February of 1970, the same month Lutesinger was to give birth to their first child she eventually named Jene, Bobby Beausoleil would stand trial for his involvement in the Hinman murder.
 The case concluded with his conviction and sentence of life imprisonment while Kathryn was present in the courtroom and was said to have immediately burst into tears as the sentence was read, comforted only by Bobby’s parents.

 Kathryn herself was arrested a total of three times throughout her life; the first was in August 1969 during the Spahn Ranch Raid.
 The second arrest was November 1971 for her part in helping Kenneth Como break out of jail; charges were later dismissed for lack of evidence.
 The third time was in June 1978, in Santa Cruz where she was charged for conspiracy to commit fraud.